Dr Arthur Nicholas Whistler Colahan

 As World War 1 loomed, Arthur’s carefree days were over.
 He had started his medical career as house surgeon in the County Infirmary on Prospect Hill, while holding a teaching role at the College.
 He and a young teacher, Mary Theresa Curley met and had a whirlwind romance, marrying soon after.
 Arthur became the Assistant Master at the Maternity and Gynecological Hospital in Holles Street.

-In 1916, Arthur joined the Royal Army Medical Corps and he served in India where he provided medical care to British troops.
-Arthur relinquished his commission early in 1918 due to ill health contracted on active service.
-Professor Ó Cearbhaill writes Arthur was mustard gassed and was decommissioned in 1918 because of continual ill health caused by the gas poisoning.
-He adds that the health effects from poisoning could have been a factor in the breakdown of the marriage of Mary and Arthur.
+In 1916, Arthur joined the Royal Army Medical Corps and his service was in India, where he provided medical care to British troops.
+Arthur relinquished his commission early in 1918 due to gas poisoning which affected his health for the rest of his life.
+Professor O Cearbhaill says he believes his health may have been a factor in the breakdown of the marriage to Mary.

-Arthur moved to Leicester where he spent the rest of his medical career and life - over thirty years - having a successful medical practice.
-By the 1930s he was also working as a neurological specialist with the Ministry of Pensions for the police and prison services.
+Arthur moved to Leicester where he spent the rest of his medical career and life - over thirty years - establishing a successful medical practice and by the 1930s, in psychiatry too working as a neurological specialist with the Ministry of Pensions for the police and prison services.
 He wrote a book called The Miracle of the Human Body, published by Oldhams in 1950.
 Leicester Council has a plaque on his home at 9 Prebend St, Leicester to give due recognition to his services to Leicester and honour him as a doctor and songwriter.

 The song still resonates among the Irish at home and in their diaspora communities, all over the world.
 To see the scale of numbers of Irish overseas, one only has to look at the recent release of the first full census of independent Ireland.
 These almost 3 million records will be of great significance to Ireland’s population, and it states there is a global diaspora of some 80 million claiming Irish ancestry.